Before You Begin

 command is used to transfer files between

 systems.
-The ssh
+The ssh command is used

 to connect to a system or execute a command and